Cordelya/axemoor-bootstrap/README.md

 # Bootstrapping a Dev Environment for Axemoor

+## This repository has moved to GitLab.
+Please visit [Cordelya's GitLab](https://gitlab.com/cordelya) and you'll find the active project there.
+- Please also note that this project has been abandoned due to no longer being needed.

 **CAUTION: This repo is still under initial development and is untested.
 Do not follow these instructions until this line disappears from this file**

 If you are helping to test these, make sure you grab from the appropriate branch for the time being.